hashedtitan/orbit-setup-script/README.md

 Within the `nitro` repo, at the root, run the following command to install the dependencies.

-ow update and sync the repo to respect these changes by running the following CLI commands:

 ```shell
 git submodule sync
 git submodule update --init --recursive --force